Ptah – Myth, Meaning, Symbols, Children, & Powers

 In the 19th Dynasty for example, Ptah was among the four most important deities of the era.
 And throughout the Third Intermediate Period, coronation ceremonies of Egyptian pharaohs were usually held in the temples of Ptah.

-Sample prayer to Ptah
+Prayer to Ptah

 Glory be to you, The Noble Djed,